Hagin, Kenneth E.

 Rondo Blue Brain Me (follower)

-Wadan Kurare (general manager of Hermes Far Eastern Shining Pty Ltd, this
+Wadan Kurare (as general manager of Hermes Far Eastern

 which would fit with the rest of the names except for the obfuscated spelling)